cca/moodle_combine_feedbacks/readme.md

 ## Usage

-If you have configured the .env file as instructed above, simply `poetry run python app.py` collates feedbacks from all courses in the Internships category and outputs CSV files.
+If you have configured the .env file as instructed above, simply `uv run python app.py` collates feedbacks from all courses in the Internships category and outputs CSV files.
 If you want to test feedback responses from a single course, you can edit app.py like so:

 ```python
 if __name__ == "__main__":